arshajii/codon-docs-new/docs/integrations/python/codon-from-python.md

 !!! warning

-    Changes made to objects in a JIT'd function will not be reflected in the host Python application, since objects passed to Codon are *converted* to Codon-native types.
+    In general, changes made to objects in a JIT'd function will not be reflected in the host Python application, since objects passed to Codon are *converted* to Codon-native types.
 If objects need to be modified, consider returning any necessary values and performing modifications in Python.

-!!! warning

-    Polymorphism and inheritance are not supported in JIT mode.
+The one notable exception to this rule is NumPy arrays, which are not copied but instead have their data pointer passed directly to Codon, meaning array modifications *are* visible in the host Python application.

 ## Type conversions